Terms of Service

 §11

 4. In order to use the UniEdu QuickApply service, the Applicant has to provide the following information: name, surname, date of birth, email address, nationality, chosen course, address, phone number, date of end of high school education, disabilities, immigration status, and copy of qualifications.
+Please note that in some cases, further information might be required from the Applicant for the provision of the Services.

-5. It is the British Universities, not the Service Provider, that make the actual decision on whether the Register User’s application is going to be accepted or rejected.
+5. It is the British Universities, not the Service Provider, that make the actual decision on whether the User’s application is going to be accepted or rejected.

 6. By sending the UniEdu QuickApply form, through which the Applicant expresses the wish to use the Apply with UniEdu service, the Applicant agrees to transfer the data provided by the Applicant to Universities or partner organisations cooperating with the Service Provider in order to include the Applicant in the recruitment process for studies at Universities with the support of the Service Provider as an agent or representative.
 Universities or partner organisations cooperating with the Service Provider, on the basis of the data provided to them, have the right to contact the Applicant in order to include them in the recruitment process.

-7. By sending the UniEdu QuickApply form, through which the Applicant expresses their wish to use the Apply with UniEdu service, the Applicant undertakes to inform the Service Provider, at the Service Provider's request, about the stages of the recruitment process for courses at Universities, in particular with regard to information on acceptance or non-acceptance of the Applicant to study at Universities, commencement or non-commencement of studies, continuation or resignation from studies, and the possible field of study and specialisation.
+8. By sending the UniEdu QuickApply form, through which the Applicant expresses their wish to use the Apply with UniEdu service, the Applicant undertakes to inform the Service Provider, at the Service Provider's request, about the stages of the recruitment process for courses at Universities, in particular with regard to information on acceptance or non-acceptance of the Applicant to study at Universities, commencement or non-commencement of studies, continuation or resignation from studies, and the possible field of study and specialisation.

 §12